lukegun/BIOMEC/README.md

 It is an automatic plaform for parameterisation that uses mathmatical optimisation and Bayesian Inference to calculate parameters involved in the electrochemical simulation.
 Built around [MECSim](http://www.garethkennedy.net/MECSim.html) and first applied in the PAPER.
 BIOMEC allows for automated parameterisation of DC and FTAC voltammetery, allowing highly dimensional fits of the posteriour distrabution.

+For an in depth tutorial on installation, application and analysis of BIOMEC and its outputs watch the four part series on [Youtube](https://www.youtube.com/watch?v=LjVesAtftog&list=PLqz7aW7nxQkpNyWkI8JXK4NhhEOlgs2h-).

 BIOMEC uses [PINTS](https://github.com/pints-team/pints) for univariant Bayesian inference.

 For information of current uses see the original [BIOMEC paper](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/celc.202100391), the [original Bayesian inference paper](https://doi.org/10.1002/celc.201700678) for AC voltammetry or our most recent [featured article](https://doi.org/10.1039/D0CC07549C).